rahman-06/module1/README.md

 # module1
- all ive learnt from module 1
+ All i've learnt from module 1